-While many teams aren’t working in close physical proximity right now, many of the same interactions you commonly have in a co-located office still happen over chat.
-Whether your team uses Slack, Microsoft Teams, Google Hangouts Chat, or a sophisticated network of carrier pigeons, you’ll likely recognize most of the awards below.
+As many teams aren’t working in close physical proximity right now, it pays dividends to encourage remote team collaboration.
+Whether your team uses Slack, Microsoft Teams, or a sophisticated network of carrier pigeons to collaborate while remote you’ll likely recognize most of the awards below.

 🦉 Night Owl Award: Routinely appearing as “active” during the oddest hours of the night

 🦅 Early Bird Award: Most likely to be up and posting to a channel before the sun

 🃏 Pun-dit Award: Most likely to respond to any message with a pun

 📺 Netflix Navigator Award: Most likely to have seen and rated everything on Netflix